r3dg0d/SIVA/README.md

 - Test each piece of code thouroughly.
 - Make Video Spy Glasses with parts from alibaba for use with Chambers-Secure server.
 - Make power off command quick with leap-motion hand tracking sdk, put into shirt or 3D Printed Chestpiece.

+Wow, AI has advanced a lot since I, the creator, r3dg0d posted this 4 months ago.
+Will be working on this more into the future.